Potato Candy

 This post may contain affiliate links.
 Please read our disclosure policy.

-Potato candy is a classic, old fashioned, depression era candy recipe that has been around for a long time.
+Potato candy is a classic, old fashioned, depression era candy recipe.
+Who knew that mashed potatoes could actually be used in dessert?
 Mashed potato is used to make a sweet dough that’s wrapped up with peanut butter.
+It’s a little taste of history that is still delicious today.

-Potato and sugar might seem like an unlikely combination but I am here to tell you it works and it’s delicious!
+Potato and sugar might seem like an unlikely combination but I am here to tell you it works!
+This potato candy recipe takes me back to my grandma’s house when she would make it for Thanksgiving and Christmas.
+It was always my job to mash the potatoes.

 What is old fashioned potato candy?

-This candy gained popularity in the United States during the Great Depression.
-People used ingredients that were cheap and available like potatoes, to make everything from dinner to dessert.
+This candy became popular in the United States during the great depression.
+People used ingredients that were cheap and available, like potatoes, to make everything from dinner to dessert.

-The ingredients you need are staples you might already have in your pantry.
+The ingredients you need are staples that you might already have in your pantry.

-Milk – You could also substitute with half and half.
+- Milk – You could substitute with half and half.

-Vanilla – Vanilla extract adds a little sweetness and warmth.
+- Vanilla – Vanilla extract adds warmth and sweetness.

-Peanut butter – Use creamy peanut butter, nut butter, or a nut-free butter.
-You can use crunchy peanut butter for added texture.
+- Peanut butter – Use creamy peanut butter, nut butter, or a nut-free butter.
+You could use crunchy peanut butter for added texture.

 How to make potato candy